I used to think conflict in marriage was a bad thing. So much so, that I used to do whatever it took to get rid of it.

 Romans 15:7

 Don’t go into a conversation about an issue with an attitude of, “If he doesn’t say this, admit this, do this, then I’m not going to…”.
 Rather, have an attitude of, “Regardless of how he responds, what he says, what he does, I’m going to look for ways to continue to pursue resolution and receive him the very best I can.”
-When 2 people are committed to receive each other unconditionally, it paves the way for the most difficult of conflict to be successfully resolved.
+When two people are committed to receiving each other unconditionally, it paves the way for the most difficult of conflict to be successfully resolved.

 Receiving each other is the foundation of REAL resolution.

-E – Express Authentic Thoughts and Emotions
+E – Empathize and Express

 “Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ.“